amperity/amperity-docs/shared/terms.rst

 .. term-unified-product-catalog-table-with-ampiq-start

 .. important:: The **Unified Product Catalog** table represents the taxonomy for your products and brands.
 Attributes are added to the **Unified Product Catalog** table when **pc/** semantic tags are applied to your data sources.
 All **pc/** semantic tags are optional.
 Use the ones that best define the shape of your product catalog and best describe the individual items within it.
-The product ID is used as an input to AmpIQ predictive modeling.
+The product ID is used as an input to predictive modeling.

 .. term-unified-product-catalog-table-with-ampiq-end